-10.45.
-Residential conversions and residential extensions (upward, rear and side) present important opportunities to deliver additional homes across Lambeth.
+- 10.44 Residential conversions and residential extensions (upward, rear and side) present important opportunities to deliver additional homes across Lambeth.
 See also policies Local Plan policies H6, Q2 and Q14 and the council's Design Code SPD.
-The council is committed to ensuring that all building alterations and extensions deliver good design and respond to climate change

-- through mitigation and adaptation measures.
+The council is committed to ensuring that all building alterations and extensions deliver good design and respond to climate change through mitigation and adaptation measures.
 The vast majority of Lambeth's buildings are built to established local patterns and forms.
-Design unity, repetitive detailing and compositional harmony are essential characteristics of local distinctiveness and should be respected when alterations and extensions are being undertaken. - 10.46.
-Climate change will result in more extreme weather events and urban heating.
+Design unity, repetitive detailing and compositional harmony are essential characteristics of local distinctiveness and should be respected when alterations and extensions are being undertaken. - 10.45 Climate change will result in more extreme weather events and urban heating.
 Every opportunity should be taken through building alterations and extensions to adapt to these challenges.
 For example, simple measures such as the use of brises soleil and external blinds on south facing elevations to lessen overheating; or upgrading insulation when undertaking internal refurbishment.

-Designers should be mindful of the risk of maladaptation, for example designing buildings to maximise solar gain in winter without thinking through the implications for overheating in summer. - 10.47.
-A key element of Lambeth's local distinctiveness is its rich historic roofscape which includes slated pitched, hipped and 'London' type roofs.
-On traditional buildings the council will expect the detailing of dormers fully to accord with established locally distinct patterns as set out in English Heritage's listed building guidance leaflet 'Dormer Windows' (1991) which is available on the council's website. - 10.48.
-On traditional buildings the council will expect the detailing of traditional mansards fully to accord with established locally distinct patterns as set out in English Heritage's listed building guidance leaflet 'Mansard Roofs' (1989) which is available on the council's website. - 10.49.
-Rear gardens are the area of land to the rear of the back elevation of the main body of the host building, excluding any returns of extensions to the host building but including any outbuildings, hard standings, ponds, garages or other structures.
+Designers should be mindful of the risk of maladaptation, for example

+- designing buildings to maximise solar gain in winter without thinking through the implications for overheating in summer. - 10.46 A key element of Lambeth's local distinctiveness is its rich historic roofscape which includes slated pitched, hipped and 'London' type roofs.
+On traditional buildings the council will expect the detailing of dormers fully to accord with established locally distinct patterns as set out in English Heritage's listed building guidance leaflet 'Dormer Windows' (1991) which is available on the council's website. - On traditional buildings the council will expect the detailing of traditional mansards fully to accord with established locally distinct patterns as set out in English Heritage's listed building guidance leaflet 'Mansard Roofs' (1989) which is available on the council's website. - 10.48 Rear gardens are the area of land to the rear of the back elevation of the main body of the host building, excluding any returns of extensions to the host building but including any outbuildings, hard standings, ponds, garages or other structures.
 Where a plot is unconventionally shaped, for example when there is no rear garden and a side or front garden function as the main private amenity space, the garden that provides the private amenity space will be treated as a rear garden for policy purposes.
-Otherwise, front and side gardens should be excluded from the calculation. - 10.50.
-The council will update its Supplementary Planning Document on Alterations and Extensions.
-See also Local Plan policy Q7 which will be applied to significant alteration schemes such as estate renewal projects; and policy Q14 in relation to development in gardens and the Design Code SPD and on backland sites.
+Otherwise, front and side gardens should be excluded from the calculation. - 10.49 See also Local Plan policy Q7 which will be applied to significant alteration schemes such as estate renewal projects; and policy Q14 in relation to development in gardens and the Design Code SPD.

-Policy Q12 Refuse and I recycling storage
+Policy Q12 Refuse and recycling